lightbend/config/HOCON.md

-The usual rule in HOCON would be that the later assignment in the file wins, rather than "object wins"; but implementing that for Java properties would require implementing a custom Java properties parser, which is surely not worth it.
+The usual rule in HOCON would be that the later assignment in the file wins, rather than "object wins"; but implementing that for Java properties would require implementing a custom Java properties parser, which is surely not worth it and wouldn't help with system properties anyway.

-### Root paths

-By convention, a given application or library has a "root path."
-Most commonly the root path has a single path element - "akka" for example.
-But it could have multiple.

-Conventional config file names and property names are derived from the root path.

-If an API looks like `load(rootPath)` then it would return an object conceptually "at" the root path, not an object containing the root path.

-### Conventional configuration file names for JVM apps
+### Conventional configuration files for JVM apps

-To get config file names, join the elements of the root path with a hyphen, then add appropriate filename extensions.

-If the root path is `foo.bar` (two elements, `foo` and `bar`), then the configuration files should be searched for under the following resource names on the classpath:

- - /foo-bar.conf
- - /foo-bar.json
- - /foo-bar.properties
- - /foo-bar-reference.conf
- - /foo-bar-reference.json
- - /foo-bar-reference.properties

-The .json and .properties files are examples, different implementations may support different file types.
-The "reference" files are intended to contain defaults and be shipped with the library or application being configured.

-Note that the configuration files are absolute resource paths, not relative to the package.
-So you would call `klass.getResource("/foo-bar.conf")` not `klass.getResource("foo-bar.conf")`.
+By convention, JVM apps have two parts to their configuration:

+ - the _reference_ config is made up of all resources named `reference.conf` on the classpath, merged in the order they are returned by `ClassLoader.getResources()`; also, system property overrides are applied.
+ - the _application_ config can be loaded from anywhere an application likes, but by default if the application doesn't provide a config it would be loaded from files `application.{conf,json,properties}` on the classpath and then system property overrides are applied.
+ - a single JVM may have multiple application configs.

+The reference config should be merged and resolved first, and shared among all application configs.
+Substitutions in the reference config are not affected by any application configs, because the reference config should be resolved by itself.

+The application config should then be loaded, have the reference config added as a fallback, and have substitutions resolved.
+This means the application config can refer to the reference config in its substitutions.

 ### Conventional override by system properties

-For an application's config, Java System properties _override_ HOCON found in the configuration file.
+For an application's config, Java System properties _override_ settings found in the configuration file.
 This supports specifying config options on the command line.

-Those system properties which begin with an application's root path should override the configuration for that application.

-For example, say your config is for root path "akka" then your config key "foo" would go with `-Dakka.foo=10`.
-When loading your config, any system properties starting with `akka.` would be merged into the config.

 ### Substitution fallback to system properties